The Burren is renowned for its unique and illustrious agricultural traditions

 - Agriculture, in the form of winter grazing, is in fact a key contributory factor to the high floral diversity of the various grassland communities of the Burren uplands.

-- In the advent of diminished levels of winter grazing, or the replacement of the winter grazing regime by a more common summer-based system, the species richness and character of the Burren flora are severely affected.
+- With the advent of diminished levels of winter grazing, or the replacement of the winter grazing regime by a more common summer-based system, the species richness and character of the Burren flora are severely affected.

 - Threats to the landscape include: ‘intensification’ – involving extensive reclamation, increased use of chemical fertilisers and slurry, the construction of slatted housing units, the massive increase in silage production, and increases in the amount of stock held.